rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/2VQC.md

 ### 3. Measurement
 The final step is the measurement step, which estimates the probability of belonging to a class by performing several measurements.
 It’s the equivalent of sampling multiple times from the distribution over all possible computational basis states.

 For demonstartion purposes I made some design considerations.
 I chose the final circuit to have `ZZFeatureMap` with a depth of 1 and a variational form `RealAmplitudes` with a depth of 1.
-This is to make a simple demonstartion on how the model works. (@Rodney please explain to the reader how you chose this final circuit)
+This is to make a simple demonstartion on how the model works. (@Rodney please explain to the reader how you chose this final circuit.
+Done ✅)

 *Overall circuit*
 ![Overall circuit](../Output/Figures/overallcircuit.png)